bioforensics/MicroHapDB/dbbuild/README.md

 - `source.txt`

 In addition to these 4 files, it is expected that raw original data files will be provided, along with code to transform the data into the required format and instructions for running the code.
+No constraints are imposed regarding how these supporting files are named, what programming language is used, etc.—only that the pre-processing procedure can be replicated without requiring an unreasonable amount of time or effort.

 ### `marker.tsv`